amascii/notes/funcprog11-20.md

 f n = 2*(n-1) + f (n - 1)
 ```

-#### Exercise 21 - Experimenting pattern matching and list recursion
+#### Exercise 21 - Pattern matching and list recursion
-Using pattern matching, write a function `g l` whose input is a list of integers and that returns a list containing the corresponding opposite integers.
+Using pattern matching, write a function `g l` that takes a list of integers and returns a list containing the corresponding additive inverse.
 Next, redefine the function `g` to rely on `map` instead.

 ```haskell
 -- answer